Glaive-Free-Fire/MGQP-Map-Editor/README.md

 ## UI Guide

--   **Red Background:** This indicates an error in the text area.
+-   **Red Background:** Indicates an error in a dialogue box.
 It means one of two things:
     1. The in-game character count is **over 50**.
     2. The character name tag (e.g., `<@@C[6]...`) is **broken or incomplete**.
-You must fix the tag syntax to remove the red highlight.
 -   **Japanese Original Text:** A non-editable gray box that appears above a translation field when a Japanese source file is loaded.
 This text is selectable for easy copying.
--   **"Доп Строка" (Extra Line) Button:** This button appears on dialogue lines that have Japanese text above them.
-If your translation takes up an extra line and pushes the synchronization off, click this button to move the Japanese text down to the next available line.
+-   **"Доп Строка" (Extra Line) Button:** Appears on dialogue lines that have Japanese text above them.
+If your translation takes up an extra line and pushes the synchronization off, click this button to move the Japanese text down to the next available slot.
--   **Character Counter:** Shows `Игровых символов: ##`.
-This is the final character count that will appear in the game.
--   **`+` Button:** Appears only when the character count is over 50.
-Click it to intelligently split the line according to the currently selected Wrap Mode.
+-   **`+` Button:** Appears only when a dialogue line's character count is over 50.
+Click it to split the line according to the currently selected Wrap Mode.
 -   **`-` Button:** Appears only when a text area is completely empty.
-Click it to remove that `ShowText` command from the file.
+Click it to remove that line from the file.
 -   **Wrap Mode Button:** Located in the top-right corner.
 Click it to toggle the behavior of the `+` button between "Remainder Split" and "Equal Split".

 ## Technical Details

 -   The tool is designed to parse text files containing RPG Maker-style event commands.
--   It specifically finds and isolates lines matching the `ShowText(["..."])` pattern.
+-   It finds and isolates lines for various commands, including `ShowText`, `DisplayName`, `ShowChoices`, and `When`.
 -   For safe in-browser editing, it internally converts all backslash (`\`) control characters into at-symbols (`@`) and restores them perfectly upon saving.
 -   Features a segment-based mapping algorithm for initial text synchronization and provides manual controls for fine-tuning.